 Before we start SSIS package configuration using XML Configuration File, let me execute the package and see what is it returning.

 To add XML package configuration, right-click on the control flow region will open the context menu.
-Please select the Package Configurations.. option from the context menu
+Please select the Package Configurations.. option from the context menu.

-Once you choose the Package Configurations.., a new Package Configurations Organizer window opened.
+Once you choose the Package Configurations.., a new Package Configurations Organizer window opens.
 Please checkmark the Enable Package Configurations to enable the configurations.
 Next, click on the Add button to add a new SSIS Package Configuration using XML Configuration File.

 Clicking the Add button will open a wizard.
 The first page is the welcome wizard page.
 Checkmark Don’t show this page again option to avoid this page.

-Select Configuration type: Here, we have to select the configuration type by default, XML configuration file chosen by the SSIS.
+Select Configuration type: Here, we have to select the configuration type by default, the XML configuration file chosen by the SSIS.